-2022 Business Cases, Capital Profiles and Master Plans
+2022 Business Cases, Capital Profiles, Action Plans and Strategies

-Strategic planning with Council in Q1/Q2 2022 will also inform proposed business cases, capital profiles, master plans and strategies to be implemented in 2022.
+Strategic planning with Council in Q1/Q2 2022 will also inform business cases, capital profiles, action plans and strategies to be implemented in 2022.
 This will give the newly elected Council the opportunity to provide further governance direction prior to implementation.